dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 #### Mounts are not shared between actions (transient)

-In Dagger-Classic, as an image is only composed of a `rootfs` + a `config`, when passing the image to the next action, it loses all the mounted filesystems:
+In the Dagger CUE SDK, as an image is only composed of a `rootfs` + a `config`, when passing the image to the next action, it loses all the mounted filesystems:

 ![diagram-representing-mount-loss](/img/core-concepts/fs/mount-loss-action.png)

 #### Mounted FS cannot be exported (transient)

-Exports in Dagger-Classic only export from a `rootfs`.
+Exports only export from a `rootfs`.
 As mounts do not reside inside the `rootfs` layer, but on a layer above, the information residing inside a mounted filesystem gets lost, unless you mount it again inside the next action.

 #### Mounts can overshadow filesystems